How to Make Soy Candles: A Beginner’s Guide

 For the cotton wicks, use a hot glue gun to add a dot of glue to the bottom of the wick and attach it to the bottom center of the container.

-Use a wick holder to hold the wick in place.
+Use a wick centering device to hold each wick in place.
 The wick will soften and bend once you add hot wax to the container, so it’s important to secure it.
-These handy metal wick holders came with the wax I bought on Amazon.
+These handy metal wick holders came with the soy wax I ordered from Amazon.
+Or you can get them separately here.

 Once the wax has begun to cool and it’s starting to look a little cloudy, it’s time to pour your candles.
 If you pour the wax when it’s too hot, it can separate from the sides of your container.
-This isn’t a huge deal, but it will look better if you let it cool.
+This isn’t the end of the world, but your final product will look better if you wait until it’s cooler.
+Shoot for a pouring temperature of 130-155 degrees F (54-68 degrees C).

 Carefully pour the wax into the jars, about 1/4 inch from where you want the top to be.
-You’ll do a second pour after it cools to fill it the rest of the way and add any decoration to the top.
+You’ll do a second pour after it cools to fill it the rest of the way and cover any blemishes, so be sure to reserve some wax in your glass measuring cup.

 Let the candles cool completely.
 This will take a few hours, depending on the size of your jars.

 You may notice that the tops of the candles have some holes and uneven spots, but don’t worry.
-We’re going to do a second pour after this one cools and hardens, so save a little bit of scented wax in your measuring cup.
+We’re going to do a second pour after this one cools and hardens.

 Pop your wax back into the microwave for 30 seconds, or until it’s just melted.
 Then carefully pour just enough wax to cover the top of the existing candle and fill in any holes.